RishitJainn/Music-Genre-Classification-ChatBot/README.md

 As it can be seen in the Table 1 drawn below the dataset consists of 1000 audio tracks each 30 seconds long.
 It contains 10 genres, each represented by 100 tracks.
 The tracks are all 22050Hz Mono 16-bit audio files in .wav format.

 #### CHATBOT DATASET
-To train the model built for the chatbot, a custom dataset that comprised of a file with 6 primary tags (“greeting”, “goodbye”, “age”, “name”, “shop”, “hours”).
+To train the model built for the chatbot, a custom dataset of .json format as given in the repository, that comprised of a file with 6 primary tags (“greeting”, “goodbye”, “age”, “name”, “shop”, “hours”) was used..
 For each tag, there were appropriate patterns and responses that define a conversation and a few possible questions and answers a conversation may have.

 ### MODELS
 #### 	Music Genre Classification Model